Note: This policy is subject to change at any time. Please check all American Homestay Network Policies on a regular basis for updates.

 It is advisable to arrange for a suitable time and place for Guests to be introduced to their Hosts.
 This is a good opportunity for the education provider and the AHN representative to speak to all Hosts and Guests together and allay any fears the Guests might have regarding food or travel and to advise Hosts of the considerate use of the after-hours mobile telephone number.

-There are often more after-hours calls when Study Tour Guests arrive and it is important to have mechanisms in place for after-hours duties to be shared.
-Keeping your mobile phone on answering machine (checked regularly) is recommended so that only urgent calls are returned.
+There are often more after-hours calls when Short Term Guests arrive and it is important to have mechanisms in place for after-hours duties to be shared.
+Keeping your mobile phone on the answering machine (checked regularly) is recommended so that only urgent calls are returned.

 Changes or Cancellations: